dli-training/dli-training.github.io/_sessions/2021/en/2-crcdn.md

 ---
-title: S2 | Canadian Research Data Centre Network (CRDCN)
+title: S2 | Using the DLI for Academic Research
 date: 2021-11-24
 hour: 15:00 ET
 lang: en